tutek1/DTLabs/02_Player/lab02.md

 The camera should rotate around the player like in any **third-person** game.

 ### Getting the mouse input
-The easiest way to gather how much the mouse has moved is to use the `_input()` function.
-This function is also part of the Godot lifecycle and is called every time on every node in the tree, when an user input happens.
+The easiest way to gather mouse movement is to use the `_input()` function.
+This function is also part of the Godot lifecycle and is called every time a user input happens on every node in the tree.

 The `_input()` function has a parameter `event` of type `InputEvent`, which tells us information about the input.
-In our case we will first check, if the input is of class type `InputEventMouseMotion` (mouse movement) and then we will call a new function `_rotate_camera`.
-We will also pass into the function, how much has the mouse moved since the last frame using `event.relative`.
+In our case we will first check if the input is of class type `InputEventMouseMotion` (mouse movement), and then we will call a new function `_rotate_camera`.
+The parameters of the function will be how much the mouse has moved since the last frame.
+This can be gathered by using the `event.relative` vector.

 ```GDScript
 func _input(event : InputEvent) -> void: